Drive storage and free space

 Your System Preferences control the appearance and operation

-of your machine's Operating System.
-System Prefs are available from the
+of your machine's Operating System across all apps.
+System Prefs are

-Apple menu and from its icon in the Dock at the edge of your screen
+Apple menu or from its icon in the Dock.

 options, Dock settings, network settings (email and internet), printer,

-keyboard and mouse, startup disk and most other controls are located in
+keyboard and mouse, startup disk and a host of other controls are

 System Prefs.
 Each of these controls can be changed and customized to